OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ![shadowdom](/assets/modalwindow.png)
-Although Web components are meant to be written via JavaScript, there is no reason not to do it from Fable.
+Although web components are meant to be written via JavaScript, there is no reason not to do it from Fable.
 This post will also demonstrate some more capabilities (and limitations) of Fable in terms of JavaScript interop.

 <!--more-->